 Psoriasis is usually diagnosed by the typical appearance of the rash.
 No tests are usually needed.
 Occasionally, a small sample (biopsy) of skin is taken to be looked at under the microscope if there is doubt about the diagnosis.

 What are the common treatments for chronic plaque psoriasis?

 There is no once-and-for-all cure for psoriasis.
 Treatment aims to clear the rash as much as possible.
 However, as psoriasis tends to flare up from time to time, you may need courses of treatment on and off throughout your life.
 There are various treatments options.
 There is no 'best buy' that suits everybody.
 The treatment advised by your doctor may depend on the severity, site and type of psoriasis.
 Also, one treatment may work well in one person but not in another.
 It is not unusual to try a different treatment if the first one does not work so well.

 Many of the treatments are creams or ointments.
 As a rule, you have to apply creams or ointments correctly for best results.
 It usually takes several weeks of treatment to clear plaques of psoriasis.

 The following is a brief overview of the more commonly used treatments for chronic plaque psoriasis.
-Unless psoriasis is very severe, treatment tends to start with topical treatments.
-This means treatments that can be applied directly to the skin, such as creams or ointments.
+Unless psoriasis is very severe, treatment is usually with creams or ointments.
 If these treatments are not successful, you will usually be referred to a skin specialist for advice about other treatments such as medicines and light treatments.